-Interviewers often use “behavioral interview questions” (a.k.a., “BI” questions) in job interviews today.
+Interviewers often use “behavioral interview questions” (a.k.a.
+"BI" questions) in job interviews today to learn about how job candidates behave.

-The reason employers ask BI questions is to understand how the job candidate handles different -- often difficult -- situations.
+The reason employers ask behavioral questions is to understand how the job candidate handles different -- often difficult -- situations, demonstrating their "soft skills."

-BI questions typically start with, "Tell me about a time when you..." or "Describe how you have handled..."
+Behavioral questions typically start with, "Tell me about a time when you..." or "Describe how you have handled..." or "Give me an example of..." or even "Walk me through..."

 While these questions may feel like a trap when you are asked, that’s really not the employer’s intent (most of the time).